 Ross Greenwood: When you come down to the bottom line as to who does better or less well-off as a result of this, why did you pick that $2 million number?
 Why is that the key number in your mind?

-Stephen Anthony: It’s the key number because that’s the point at which self-managed super funds become a really valuable tool for potential retirees.
+Stephen Anthony: It’s the key number because that’s the point at which Self Managed Superannuation Funds become a really valuable tool for potential retirees.
 Above that, that form is competitive with and can outperform an APRA regulated super fund, so a large super fund.